SanjanaGhosh7/LangChain-Chatbot-using-Groq-LLM/README.md

 -requirements.txt → Lists all required Python packages

+-Dockerfile → For containerization and portable deployment of the app

 -.env → Stores sensitive API keys (excluded from GitHub)

 -.gitignore → Tells Git which files/folders to ignore